 Superbolt is a multi award winning international theatre ensemble hailing from Norway, Sweden, Switzerland, Britain and Ecuador.
 Our work has toured to venues and festivals in the UK, Australia, Switzerland, America, Poland and Norway.

 We create all our work collaboratively to tell popular stories with humour and heart.

 Work so far includes Mars Actually, The Jurassic Parks, The Uncanny Valley, Piatto Finale and Centralia.

 In 2018 we were thrilled to win the Critics Choice for Best Play, Best of the Fest, and Patrons Pick Awards all at Orlando Fringe Festival.
 2017 brought us another excellent run at Edinburgh Festival and Vault Festival where we picked up another Outstanding New Work award.
 And in 2016 we won best collaborative work for ‘The Jurassic Parks’ from Chris Neville-Smith.
 We’ve toured the UK, Australia, America and Norway with The Jurassic Parks, and The Uncanny Valley.
 In 2015 we achieved official sell-out status at Edinburgh Fringe, and won the VAULT Festival Pick of The Week Award and the Origins Award for Outstanding New Show.
-We have sold out to audiences of all ages, received numerous five-star reviews, had a picture with Sam Neill, and generally had wonderful time all round.
+We have sold out to audiences of all ages, received numerous five-star reviews, had a picture with Sam Neill, and generally had a wonderful time all round.